 Staff recommends the call for projects remain open until September 1, 2017 or until additional eligible projects are received.
 Napa County jurisdictions have been encouraged to look for projects that meet the TFCA criteria and submit them to NVTA.
-NVTA staff is also considering using remaining funds for supplementing Low Carbon Transit Operating Program (LCTOP) grant funds for transit vehicle replacement to all electric buses provided cost effectiveness can be met.
+NVTA staff is also considering using remaining funds for supplementing Low Carbon Transit Operating Program (LCTOP) grant funds for transit vehicle replacement to all electric buses provided cost effectiveness can be met, and no other project applications are received.